How To Get Rid of Fleas on Cats · Kinship

 If you do not see any live fleas or obvious flea dirt, the next step is to comb your cat’s fur out with a flea comb.
 Flea combs are usually made of metal and have very fine teeth.
 When you comb out your cat with a flea comb, closely examine the fur that gets trapped in the comb for signs of live fleas and/or flea dirt.
 Sometimes only a small amount is present on your cat, and combing them out allows you to get a more thorough sample.

 If you are still unsure if fleas are the problem, set up an appointment with your veterinarian because your cat’s skin issues may be caused by something else entirely.
 If you have confirmed that your cat has fleas, now it is time to come up with a treatment plan.
 Treatment should combine treating your cat, as well as all other pets in the home, even if you haven’t seen fleas on them.
-The best flea treatments will combine multiple cat-safe ingredients to kill adult fleas, larvae, and flea eggs.
-You will also need to clean the house thoroughly to remove fleas, cocoons, and flea eggs from the environment to prevent reinfection.

 Should you take your cat to the vet for fleas?

-Fleas can carry other infectious bugsopens in a new tab that can make your cat sick.
+Fleas can carry other infectious bugs that can make your cat sick.
 This includes a form of tapeworm, an intestinal parasite, as well as species of Bartonella, Mycoplasma, and/or Rickettsia.
-These infections can make your cat feel much sicker than a simple flea infestation, so it is important to contact your vet if you notice other signs including decreased appetite, vomiting, diarrheaopens in a new tab, lethargy, pale gums and/or difficulty breathing.
-Any cat with fleas should be treated for tapewormsopens in a new tab because this is such a common secondary infection from the fleas.
+These infections can make your cat feel much sicker than a simple flea infestation, so it’s important to contact your vet if you notice other signs including decreased appetite, vomiting, diarrhea, lethargy, pale gums and/or difficulty breathing.
+Any cat with fleas should be treated for tapeworms because this is such a common secondary infection from the fleas.

 This is because when cats are itchy, they are constantly biting and chewing at their fur and are very likely to accidentally eat some fleas, allowing the tapeworms to set up shop inside their digestive tract.
 Cats with severe flea infestations can also develop anemia as a result of blood loss from the fleas feeding on their blood.
 This is especially common in kittens, as well as cats who are frail from other medical problems.
-If your cat seems to have a lot of fleas and/or is lethargic or has pale gums, it is very important to see a vet right away.
+If your cat seems to have a lot of fleas and/or is lethargic or has pale gums, it’s very important to see a vet right away.

 Dr. Amy Fox, DVM